egaffo/circompara2/README.md

 **TODO**
 -->

-## Alternative pipelines
+## Alternative workflow pipelines

 With circompara2 you can chose to run either the circRNA, the linear genes (i.e. a traditional gene expression pipeline), or both branches of the pipeline (the default) by specifying with the `BYPASS` parameter which branch has to be skipped.
 Moreover, the `BYPASS` parameter can be set to `"linear,linmap"` if you already have the alignment files in BAM format and don't want to/can't/don't need to preprocess the raw reads.
-Then, Circompara2 will extract the unaligned reads to search circRNAs from the BAM files listed in the LINMAPS parameter and use the BAM files to compute the CLPs.
+Then, circompara2 will extract the unaligned reads to search circRNAs from the BAM files listed in the LINMAPS parameter and use the BAM files to compute the CLPs.

 # How to cite